pavankalyan0223/STEM-Agent-Backend/README.md

 - Python 3.8 or newer
 - Ollama installed and running on your computer
 - The Mistral 7B model (or something compatible)
+- Grobid server (optional, for advanced PDF processing with formulas)

 ### Step-by-Step Setup